javascript-tutorial/en.javascript.info/1-js/05-data-types/10-destructuring-assignment/article.md

 alert(item2);  // Donut
 ```

-The whole `options` object except `extra` that was not mentioned, is assigned to corresponding variables:
+All properties of `options` object except `extra` that is absent in the left part, are assigned to corresponding variables:

 ![](destructuring-complex.svg)